How to Overcome Suboxone Addiction: Detox, Withdrawal, and Rehab Options

 Attempting to wean yourself off of Suboxone may result in severe discomfort, physical pain, or even unpredictable and deadly symptoms, especially if you’ve been using Suboxone with other drugs like alcohol or benzodiazepines.

-A medical detox program for Suboxone addiction is an effective and safe method for individuals who want to stop abusing Suboxone and get sober without giving in to their cravings.
+A medically-assisted Suboxone detox program is an effective and safe method for individuals who want to stop abusing Suboxone and get sober without giving in to their cravings.

 |3 days after the last dose:||Suboxone withdrawal symptoms are typically at their worst during this time and may be severely uncomfortable if left untreated.|